-Meet Denmark's Latest Batch of Extremist Groups
+Meet Denmark's Latest Batch Of Extremist Groups

 How do you feel about being labeled an extremist?

 If being a practicing Muslim, who’s not willing to compromise on his religion and only seeks his makers satisfaction is the same as being an extremist?
-Then we will proudly say, “yes, we are extremists and we will remain being extremists as long as we live.
-Allah allows it.”
+Then we will proudly say – yes, we are extremists and we will remain being extremists as long as we live.
+Allah allow it.

 Hizb ut-Tahir